Create a custom HivePress extension

 action - URL for sending requests on submission;

-method - HTTP method for sending requests (e.g.
+method - HTTP method for sending requests (e.g. POST

-);redirect - flag to refresh or redirect the page;
+redirect - flag to refresh or redirect the page;

 button - the submit button parameters.